LinkedInLearning/building-monorepos-on-GitHub-3086076/README.md

 # Building Monorepos on GitHub
-This is the repository for the LinkedIn Learning course Building Monorepos on GitHub .
+This is the repository for the LinkedIn Learning course Building Monorepos on GitHub.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Building Monorepos on GitHub ][lil-thumbnail-url]